-Each year St Philip's supports three mission projects — a local, national and international project — with money and prayer.
-During the year we give a special focus to each project with a service dedicated to each, information, speakers, special prayers and the collection of gifts.
+During three periods of every year we give special attention to one of the projects, with a service dedicated to each, information, speakers, special prayers and the collection of gifts.

 Our local mission project is Companion House.
 Companion House is a non government community based organisation.
 It works with adults and children who have sought safety in Australia from persecution, torture and war related trauma.